emschu/archivebox-quick-add/README.md

 Please note, that this software is primarily tested on Linux systems at the moment.

+*Note:* Because there is no real HTTP API of the ArchiveBox software (yet), the solution used in this app to login and submit a link should work in general, but this is not how it should be done with an existing HTTP API.

 ## Features

 - Allows you quickly adding a link to ArchiveBox.
     - If your clipboard contains a valid URL, it will be set to the input field on app's startup
 - Use a borderless window (default: `true`)
 - Close app after archive submission (default: `true`)
 - Check if URL was added (default: `false`)